 Many of our services are provided on a no win, no fee basis which means there is no financial risk to you in the unlikely event your claim is unsuccessful.

-For free initial advice and to discuss your potential misdiagnosis claim call us on 01616 966 229 and speak to an expert medical negligence solicitor today.
+For free initial guidance on your options and to discuss your potential misdiagnosis claim call us on 01616 966 229 and speak to an expert medical negligence solicitor today.
 Alternatively you can complete our online contact form and a member of the team will contact you directly.
-All initial enquiries are free and there is no obligation to proceed whatsoever.
+All initial guidance is free and there is no obligation to proceed whatsoever.

 How much compensation can be claimed for misdiagnosis?